Skip to main content

 Best time: 3.09

 Bill Drill: There is a minor and basically meaningless difference in split times.
 The biggest difference here was accuracy on target.
 The Staccato shoots so flat that on most runs I could cover the group with my hand while pulling the trigger as fast as possible.
 Shooting the Glock at the same pace resulted in more dispersion on target and an occasional flyer on the edge of the target.
 This can certainly be addressed with more work on grip but my take away is that there is a real advantage to the comped gun on this type of shooting.
-That being speed at the edge of my capability.
+That being speed at the edge of my capability.Â

-Plate Rack: The transitions were noticeably easier with the XC because it stays extremely flat across the transitions.
+Plate Rack: The transitions were noticeably easier with the XC during the plate rack drill because it stays extremely flat across the transitions.
 Another example of the comp and spring set up working as intended.
 The Glock 19 doesn’t move much but it does move more than the comped gun.
 The other noticeable difference again was the trigger.
 The Glock requires attention to a good sight picture, stable grip and good trigger press.
 With the XC I saw the dot on white, press the trigger and transition to the next plate with much less focus required on the process and more margin for error on a not great trigger press.

-I can shoot basically just as fast shot to shot with the Glock but it requires much more attention and focus on the process when you bring any kind of accuracy standard into play.
+I can shoot basically just as fast shot to shot with the Glock, but it requires much more attention and focus on the process when you bring any kind of accuracy standard into play.
 There just is not the margin for error in the process that there is with the race gun.
-Overall I am happy with the results as to me it shows that an affordable carry gun in a real world carry holster is not that far off from a no holds barred impractical race gun in an impractical carry method.
+Overall, I am happy with the results as to me it shows that an affordable carry gun in a real world carry holster is not that far off from a no holds barred impractical race gun in an impractical carry method.

 What I take away is that like in many fields once you reach a certain level of performance the cost starts to rise very fast for small incremental improvements.
-You absolutely can buy some performance in my opinion but unless you put in the time and effort training to maximize and understand any equipment changes it is a false path to improvement.
+You absolutely can buy some performance in my opinion, but unless you put in the time and effort training to maximize and understand any equipment changes it is a false path to improvement.
 My final thought on this little experiment is that race guns are a blast but modern carry pistols are very capable pistols that one can actually rely on in the real world without giving up very much at all.

-Justin is the Content Manager for CCW Safe.
+JUSTIN COLLETTJustin is the Content Manager for CCW Safe.
 He is a lifelong shooter and competitor who has trained with many of the top instructors like Jerry Barnhart, JJ Racaza, Jamey Caldwell, Larry Vickers and Scott Jedlinski among others.
 He started shooting USPSA pistol matches in 1995 and has a long on again off again relationship with the sport.
 Around 2013 he started shooting precision rifle matches and went deep into that discipline.
-In addition to his work as the content manager for CCW Safe and FTA he manages the CCW Safe range facility and is the coordinator for events and classes that take place there.
+In addition to his work as the content manager for CCW Safe and FTA he manages the CCW Safe range facility and is the coordinator for events and classes that take place there. |